EddieJIV/osTicket-Post-Installation-Configuration/README.md

 - And a schedule of normal business hours.
 - Click, "Add Plan".

-Sev-C will be designated for lower-priority issues that do not significantly impact business operations or user experience and their resoultion times will be limited to normal business hours.
+Sev-C will be designated for lower-priority issues that do not significantly impact business operations or user experience and their resolution times will be limited to normal business hours.

 ## 7. Help Topic Configuration
 *To create and manage predefined topics that categorize support tickets based on common issues or inquiries.*